johnnydecimal/jnoble__resume/README.md

 I can work for you for 4 days a week, from Tuesday to Friday.

-## What is your rate?

-It depends on the job, but as a guide my 'rack rate' is AU$220 per hour, ex.
-GST.

-I am a life-long contractor.
-I am not looking for a permanent role.

 ## Can I do \[anything\] to this document?

 No. This document directly represents who I am.
 Please don't change it.